 - You need to create your own images.
 Paint is usually used for simple images.
 Other alternatives is to create the required design using Microsoft Word or Excel and take a screenshot of the concerned section.

-- You need to name your image file to a descriptive name.
+- You need to name your image file to a descriptive name before uploading like "binary-search.jpg".

 - Image should have the text "iq.opengenus.org" as a watermark or at a corner.
 You can do this easily using Microsoft Paint.

-- Images may be avoided when possible as it improves the page speed significantly.
+- Images may be avoided if not necessary for the topic, as it improves the page speed significantly.

 Add a reference link